-metropolitan 50,000 areas over the population, responsibility for transportation planning lies with designated Metropolitan Planning Organizations (MPO).
-The MPO was created in order to ensure that existing and future expenditures for transportation projects and programs were based on a continuing, cooperative, comprehensive 93-C) planning process.
+In metropolitan areas over 50,000 population, the responsibility for transportation planning lies with designated Metropolitan Planning Organizations (MPO).
+The MPO was created to ensure that existing and future expenditures for transportation projects and programs were based on a continuing, cooperative, and comprehensive 93-C) planning process.
 Additionally, Oregon administrative rules define an MPO as "the organization designated by the Governor to coordinate transportation planning in an urbanized area of the state."
 This includes developing the area's long-range transportation plan, the Rogue Valley Regional Transportation Plan (RTP), which addresses the region's projects, programs, and policies for at least a 20-year period.
-It also includes maintaining the Metropolitan Transportation Improvement Program (MTIP), which is a short-range document listing transportation projects to be initiated within the MPO using federal funds, or deemed "regionally significant".
+It also includes maintaining the Metropolitan Transportation Improvement Program (MTIP), which is a short-range document listing transportation projects to be initiated within the MPO using federal funds or deemed "regionally significant".

-With an estimated population of just over 162,000, the RVMPO planning area includes the urbanized area of Jackson County - cities of Ashland, Central Point, Eagle Point, Jacksonville, Medford, Phoenix, Talent, and White City, including surrounding unincorporated and rural areas.
+With an estimated population of just over 186,000, the RVMPO planning area includes the urbanized area of Jackson County - cities of Ashland, Central Point,

+Eagle Point, Jacksonville, Medford, Phoenix, Talent, and White City, including surrounding unincorporated and rural areas.